Nicky is a brave mom who saved her piglets from flooding in Iowa. Meet her and learn about her past in this video.

 Here are some tips for cutting animal products out of your diet:

-- Becoming vegetarian doesn’t have to be an “all-or-nothing” endeavor.
-Every time you eat vegetarian, you are helping to reduce suffering.
+- Going veg doesn’t have to be an “all-or-nothing” endeavor.
+Every time you eat a plant-based meal, you are helping to reduce suffering.

 - Love the taste of meat?
-Try one of the many chicken-free patties or veggie burgers available at grocery stores.
-Most grocery stores have large health-food sections filled with delicious vegetarian products.
+Try one of the many chicken-free patties, veggie burgers, or even Beyond burgers available at grocery stores.
+Most grocery stores have large health-food sections filled with delicious vegan products.

-- Get some vegetarian products that are new to you and experiment!
+- Get some vegan products that are new to you and experiment!
 Try using them as substitutes in your favorite recipes.

-- Most restaurants have vegetarian options, just ask your server which dishes can be made vegetarian.
-You can also find out which restaurants have a good selection, check out our online listing of vegetarian-friendly restaurants at VegGuide.org.
+- Most restaurants have vegan options.
+Just ask your server which dishes can be made vegan.
+You can also find out which restaurants have a good selection, check out an online listing of vegan-friendly restaurants at HappyCow.net.
 The guide has hundreds of entries in Minnesota alone – and thousands world-wide!

-In your free Vegetarian Starter Guide, you’ll find everything needed to adopt a healthy and humane diet.
-Packed full of powerful information, useful tips, and mouth-watering recipes, this guide will make the transition easy.
+We also encourage you to check out Animal Outlook’s free Vegetarian Starter Guide, where you’ll find everything needed to adopt a healthy and humane diet.